-Explore and volunteer your way through a Thai kaleidoscope of color, culture, food, and landscapes!
+Explore and volunteer your way through a Thai kaleidoscope of colour, culture, food, and landscapes!

 Location